 There are also significant differences in the supply of future residential land within the Shire which will also have a major influence in structuring different population and household futures over the next five to ten years.
-Significant new development opportunities have been identified in Bannockburn with the Somerset Estate, Willowbrae Estate, Debonair Retreat and some other smaller greenfield estates leading the way.
-Inverleigh and Smythesdale (in the Central East and North West small areas, respectively), are other hubs with relatively evident greenfield opportunities in the future, though to a lesser extent than Bannockburn.
+Significant new development opportunities have been identified in Bannockburn with the Somerset Estate, Willowbrae Estate, Debonair Retreat and the future growth area in Bannockburn South leading the way.
 The more rural areas of the Shire have relatively low amounts of new dwellings expected over the forecast period.

 DISCLAIMER: While all due care has been taken to ensure that the content of this website is accurate and current, there may be errors or omissions in it and no legal responsibility is accepted for the information and opinions in this website.